vvatanabe/dockertestx/memory-bank/progress.md

 ### Short-Term Goals (1-3 Months)

-1. Implement MongoDB support
+1. Implement MongoDB support as a new package
+2. Update documentation to reflect the new package structure
-2. Enhance data loading capabilities
+3. Enhance data loading capabilities
-3. Improve stability for parallel test execution
+4. Improve stability for parallel test execution
-4. Expand documentation
+5. Expand documentation with package-specific examples

 ### Mid-Term Goals (3-6 Months)